EnvisionDoc/enos_edge_en/edge_installation_guide/download_initializing_edge.md

 After the download is completed, open the box.env file and get the parameters that used in the next step.

-## Installing the edge image and initialize the parameters
+## Installing the Edge Image and Initialize the Parameters

 *Table: Install the edge image and initialize the parameters*